TyruswooStudio/McKathlin_MessageControl-MZ/README.md

 **v2.1.1** - 8/30/2023
 - This plugin is now free and open source under the [MIT license](https://opensource.org/license/mit/).

+**v2.1.2** - 1/24/2024
+- Fixed bug where some escape characters threw off text wrapping calculations and caused lines to wrap too short.

 > Happy storytelling!
 >
 > -McKathlin